Minimum Time Consensus of Multi-agent System under Fuel Constraints: Introduction

-In this paper, we consider the problem of computing the \emph{minimum time} consensus point for a group of double integrator agents with bounded control inputs and a \emph{limited fuel budget}.
-A double integrator model is considered because a broad class of rotational and translational systems can be treated as double integrators.
+A double integrator model is useful in modeling a broad class of rotational and translational systems.
 For example, in low-friction environments rotation control of a spacecraft about a single axis can be treated as a double integrator \cite{doubleintegrator}.
+If lower level control is designed to be fast enough, a quadrotor can be treated as double integrator \cite{quaddoubleinteg}.
+For a group of \emph{double integrator} agents with bounded control inputs and a \emph{limited fuel budget}, we focus on the problem of computing the \emph{minimum time} consensus point.
 Recently, input, state and energy constraints have been considered in consensus control laws in \cite{inputconstraintsieeetac2018}, \cite{energystateconstraintsautomatica2024}, using model transformations and LMI based approaches.
 However, optimal control objectives such as time and fuel seem to be unexplored in the literature of multi-agent systems.

-Our previous articles \cite{doi:10.1080/00207179.2017.1285054},\cite{patil2019distributed}, consider computation of control to achieve consensus in \emph{minimum time} for double integrator agents with complete communication.
-However, the fuel budget associated with each agent's control input is also a crucial consideration and remains unexplored in the context of consensus to the best of our knowledge.
-The fuel budget becomes particularly crucial for extended UAV or UGV missions in remote areas where refueling poses challenges.
-Limitations on fuel budget may bring in several restrictions with respect to agent initial states and thereby posing several difficulties in achieving consensus.
-Here, we have provided a characterization of the set of initial states from which consensus is possible.
-We have also characterized a region in state-space where consensus can occur.
+Our previous articles \cite{doi:10.1080/00207179.2017.1285054},\cite{patil2019distributed}, consider computation of control to achieve consensus in \emph{minimum time} for double integrator agents. {Authors have recently explored a related problem of achieving consensus with minimum fuel in \cite{minfuelardpakink}}.